Separating internal and externally-forced contributions to global temperature variability using a Bayesian stochastic energy balance framework: Methods

 \subsubsection{Numerical implementation}

 The ``ClimBayes'' package provides the numerical implementation of our approach (Fig.~\ref{fig:f1}) and allows for straightforward adjustments via a configuration file.
 Most importantly, this includes specifications of the number of boxes, prior distributions, MCMC sampling properties, and fixed parameters.
 We choose $N=2$ boxes (Appendix~\ref{sec:supp_comparison_boxes}) in line with \citet{held2010} and \citet{geoffroy2013a}.
 Our experiments use independent prior distributions.
 We choose beta distributions with shape parameters $\alpha=\beta=2$ for the marginal priors of $\lambda_1$, $\lambda_2$ as well as the initial parameters $T_0$ and $F_0$.
 This allows for a physics-informed, fixed parameter range, where the mean is preferred over boundary values.
 The algorithm's convergence is improved compared to uniform priors.
-The intervals for the feedback parameters $\lambda_1:(0.2, 2)\, \mathrm{yr^{-1}}$ and $\lambda_2:(0.02, 0.2) \, \mathrm{yr^{-1}}$ are similar to those from \citet{fredriksen2017}.
-Initial values $T_0:(-0.5, 0.5) \, \mathrm{K}$ and $F_0:(-2.0, 2.0) \, \mathrm{Wm^{-2}}$ are centered around zero.
+The intervals for the response parameters $\lambda_1:(0.2, 2)\, \mathrm{yr^{-1}}$ and $\lambda_2:(0.005, 0.2) \, \mathrm{yr^{-1}}$ are similar to those from \citet{fredriksen2017}.
+Tailored to our goal to emulate interannual to centennial variability from last millennium simulations, our choice of priors assumes characteristic response times $1/\lambda_k$ smaller than 200 years.
+These response times implicitly set a characteristic depth scale for the two ocean boxes of our stochastic EBM.

+The prior of $C_1: (4, 11) \mathrm{W yr m^{-2} K^{-1}}$ follows previous findings \cite{geoffroy2013, geoffroy2013a, fredriksen2017}.
+Initial values $T_0:(-0.5, 0.5) \, \mathrm{K}$ and $F_0:(-2, 2) \, \mathrm{Wm^{-2}}$ are centered around zero.
 The weight $w_1:(0,1)$ has an uniform prior.
-The effective heat capacity of the upper box is fixed to $C_1 = 10.1$ W yr m$^{-2}$ K$^{-1}$, corresponding to a water column of 80 meters depth.
 We consider no measurement noise, which is inherently fulfilled for simulated GMST.
 For observed GMST, we assume measurement errors to be small compared to internal fluctuations \cite{morice2021}.
 We verified that our findings are robust against reasonable variations of the MCMC and prior specifications.

 To obtain the best parameter estimates, ``ClimBayes'' uses a Metropolis Hastings (MH) algorithm from the family of MCMC methods.
 To this end, we discretize the forward operator and compute annual temperature anomalies relative to the starting point $t=0$ by a midpoint rule\cite{myrvoll-nilsen2020}: